 The second substance that is found in our bodies and that is very attractive to mosquitoes is lactic acid.
 We release lactic acid when we exercise and sweat, so the more we sweat whether during a workout or just because of a hot summer day, the easier it is for mosquitoes to find us.
 Combine that with the heat that our bodies radiate when we are hot and the sweat that is produced by our bodies when we feel hot and you get a combination that will be sure to attract these annoying insects.
 How to avoid this?
 There really is no way to do it.
 Just make sure that you shower with soap and that should make you a little less attractive to mosquitoes.

-On top of that, artificial things like fragrances and skin care products too tend to attract mosquitoes.
-Especially if these products contain lactic acids or are made to have very flowery or fruity scent, you should definitely think of replacing these products at least in the summer to not draw more attention to yourself from mosquitoes.
+On top of that, artificial things like fragrances and skincare products also tend to attract mosquitoes.
+Especially if these products contain lactic acids or are made to have a very flowery or fruity scent, you should definitely think of replacing these products at least in the summer to not draw more attention to yourself from mosquitoes.

 How to protect yourself from mosquito bites when outdoors?

-One of the most obvious as well as efficient thing you can do to protect yourself from mosquitoes when you are outdoors is to always use some kind of insect repellant.
+One of the most obvious, as well as the most efficient thing you can do to protect yourself from mosquitoes when you are outdoors, is to always use some kind of insect repellant.
 There are many types of mosquito repellants but I will break them down in two categories.

-The first and most common type of mosquito repellants are artificial insect repellants.
-As you can guess, these repellents are not made from natural ingredients and often consists of chemicals, however they are very efficient and will keep the mosquitoes away.
+The first and most common type of mosquito repellants is artificial insect repellants.
+As you can guess, these repellents are not made from natural ingredients and often consists of chemicals, however, they are very efficient and will keep the mosquitoes away.
 They usually come in spray or aerosol form and therefore are not only efficient but also easy to use.
-Three of the most common chemical insect repellents are DEET insect repellants, Picaridin repellants and Permethrin ones.
+Three of the most common chemical insect repellents are DEET insect repellants, Picaridin repellants, and Permethrin ones.

 - DEET is the acronym for an active ingredient called N, N-diethyl-meta-toluamide, and it is the most popular active ingredient in many insect repellant products.
-Although DEET is popular and efficient way how to make yourself less visible to mosquitoes, there are still discussion whether DEET is safe enough to use for humans, however as of now, there isn’t any concrete proof that would suggest that DEET is extremely harmful to us.
+Although DEET is a popular and efficient way how to make yourself less visible to mosquitoes, there is still a discussion on whether DEET is safe enough to use for humans, however, as of now, there isn’t any concrete proof that would suggest that DEET is extremely harmful to us.

-- But Permethrin is a bit different that previous two insect repellents, because Permethrin needs to be applied on clothing rather than skin.
-And because you shouldn’t apply Permethrin on your bare skin, it means that it is a bit stronger than other artificial mosquito repellents and that it will also stay on your clothing even for couple of weeks to a month.
+- But Permethrin is a bit different than previous two insect repellents because Permethrin needs to be applied on clothing rather than skin.
+And because you shouldn’t apply Permethrin on your bare skin, it means that it is a bit stronger than other artificial mosquito repellents and that it will also stay on your clothing even for a couple of weeks to a month.
 Permethrin bonds with the material on which you spray it on, and continue to work for quite some time.